tsr-alia/streaming_selector/README.md

   - Preferences about the release year of the movie?
   - Do you have any additional preferences?

 The user's answers are matched against the database which currently contains almost 90 movies.
 Those movies are first filtered by their streaming availability, making sure the user only gets recommendations for movies that they can watch on streaming plattforms available to them.
 The remaining movies are ranked by how well they match the other user data.
 An array of results, ordered by relevance is returned.
-Using the results array, the first best match is fetched from the database.
+Using the results array, first the highest ranking match is fetched from the database.
 On the result page, there is a streaming link to the movie (deep link to the respective streaming plattform), additional information and indicators of which of the user's preferences match the movie.
 There is an option to show the next recommendation and an option to restart the quiz.

 ### Movie Library